HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/index.md

 ### Downloads

-You will need to download and extract <a href="../downloads/KEEP-NODE-RED.zip">Node-RED Docker ZIP</a>.
-You will find five files:
+You will need to download and extract <a href="../downloads/DOMINORESTAPI-NODE-RED.zip">Node-RED Docker ZIP</a>.
+You will find six files:
 - **Dockerfile** for building the Docker image.
-- **keepAuthentication.js** which will perform the authentication.
+- **restapiAuthentication.js** which will perform the authentication.
-- **HCL_KEEP_Icon_Boxed.png** which will be used as the image for the Node-RED admin console.
+- **restapi_icon_boxed.png** which will be used as the image for the Node-RED admin console.
+- **restapiIcon.png** additional icon.
-- **keepTheme.css** which will be used to style the Node-RED admin console.
+- **restapiTheme.css** which will be used to style the Node-RED admin console.
 - **settings.js** which is the modified settings file for Node-RED.

 ### Authentication Explanation